-We wish to thank growers, pest control advisors, seed companies, transplant producers, contract harvesters, fertilizer dealers, and equipment companies for providing us with the data necessary to compile this circular.
-Without them we could not have achieved the accuracy needed for evaluating the cost of production for the dynamic and important vegetable industry in Imperial County.
+We wish to thank growers, pest control advisors, chemical applicators and dealers, custom farm operators, fertilizer dealers, seed companies, contract harvesters, equipment companies, and the Imperial County Agricultural Commissioners office for providing us with the data necessary to compile this circular.
+Without them we could not have achieved the accuracy needed for evaluating the cost of production for the field crop industry in Imperial County.

-The information presented herein allows one to get a "ballpark" idea of vegetable production costs and practices in the Imperial County.
-They do not reflect the exact values or practices of any grower or shipper, but are rather an amalgamation of countywide prevailing costs and practices.
-Exact costs incurred by individual growers depend upon many variables such as weather, land rent, seed, choice of agrichemicals, location, etc. No exact comparison with individual grower practice is possible or intended.
+The information presented herein allows one to get a "ballpark" idea of field crop production costs and practices in the Imperial County.
+They do not reflect the exact values or practices of any one grower, but are rather an average of countywide prevailing costs and practices.
+Exact costs incurred by individual growers depend upon many variables such as weather, land rent, seed, choice of agrichemicals, location, time of planting, etc. No exact comparison with individual grower practice is possible or intended.
 The budgets do reflect, however, the prevailing industry trends within the region.

-Overhead usually includes secretarial and office expenses, supplies, donations, utilities, transportation, accountants, insurance, safety training, permits, etc. In most of the crop guidelines contained in this circular we used 13% of the total of land preparation, growing costs and land rent to estimate overhead.
-For crops that require additional labor or extra operations (i.e. leaf lettuce) we used 17% overhead to account for the additional expenses.
+Overhead usually includes secretarial and office expenses, general farm supplies, communications, utilities, farm shop, transportation, moving farm equipment, accountants, insurance, safety training, permits, etc. In most of the crop guidelines contained in this circular we used 13 % of the total of land preparation, growing costs and land rent to estimate overhead.

-Since all of the inputs used to figure production costs are impossible to document in a single page, we have included extra expense in man-hours or overhead to account for such items as pipe setting, motor grader, water truck, shovel work, etc. Whenever possible we have given the costs of these operations per hour.
+Since all of the inputs used to figure production costs are impossible to document in a single page, we have included extra expense in man-hours or overhead to account for such items as pipe setting, motor grader, water truck, shovel work, bird and rodent control, etc. Whenever possible we have given the costs of these operations per hour listed on the cultural operations page.

-Not included in these production costs are expenses resulting from management fees, loans, supervision, or return on investments.
-The crop budgets also do not contain expenses encumbered for cleanup discing, road and ditch maintenance, perimeter weed control.
+Not included in these production costs are expenses resulting from management fees, loans, providing supervision, or return on investments.
+The crop budgets also do not contain expenses encumbered for road and ditch maintenance, and perimeter weed control.
 If all the above items were taken into account, the budget may need to be increased by 7-15%.